Investing in stocks and bonds

 - Blue chip stocks: These are stocks of large and well-regarded companies with a strong growth history.
 They also often pay dividends.

 Risks of stocks

 Learn how to become a more successful investor with the time-tested investment strategies of dollar-cost averaging, asset allocation, diversification and more.Read More

 When you buy bonds, you are loaning money to the bond issuer, which is typically a company or government agency.
 Unlike with stocks, you don’t obtain ownership stake in the company when you invest in bonds.
 Bonds have a maturity date when the loan is due to be paid in full, and they usually offer fixed or variable interest payments.

-A general rule of thumb is bonds that have longer maturities offer the higher the interest rates because investors are taking on a greater risk.
+A general rule: Bonds that have longer maturities offer higher interest rates because investors are taking on a greater risk.
 Similarly, higher-quality bonds generally offer lower interest rates because the investors’ risk is generally lower.
 Bonds also have varying levels of liquidity.